The Science Behind HSI's Employee Learning and Development Training

 Science of Microlearning

-Research shows employees get interrupted every 11 minutes.
-That's why our courses average 7:12.
+Research shows employees get interrupted approximately every 11 minutes.
+That's why our average course length is 10 minutes.

 Ebbinghaus Forgetting Curve